Routing-Based Continual Learning for Multimodal Large Language Models: Discussion

-\begin{enumerate} \item \textbf{Sequential vs. Joint Training:} Our experts (LoRA modules) are trained independently and sequentially, with each expert focusing on a specific task without access to other tasks' data.
-Traditional MoEs require joint training of all experts from the beginning.

-\item \textbf{Architectural Separation:} Our approach explicitly decouples expert learning from routing.
-We first train task-specific LoRA modules independently, and then learn lightweight routing vectors while keeping the LoRA parameters frozen.
-This modular design supports continual adaptation, unlike traditional MoE systems where expert structure and routing are jointly optimized from the get-go on all tasks.

-\item \textbf{Data Efficiency:} Our approach requires only new task data, eliminating the need to retain or synthesize previous task data—a key requirement for practical continual learning in data-constrained environments. \end{enumerate}
+Our method diverges from this paradigm in three key aspects.
+First, our experts (LoRA modules) are trained independently and sequentially, with each expert specializing on a single task without access to other tasks' data.
+Second, we explicitly decouple expert learning from routing by first training task-specific LoRA modules, then learning lightweight routing vectors while keeping LoRA parameters frozen, unlike traditional MoEs where expert structure and routing are jointly optimized.
+Third, our approach requires only new task data, eliminating the need to retain or synthesize previous task data.

-Overall, unlike traditional MoEs that route among fully joint-trained large experts, our approach routes among lightweight, task-specialized parameter-efficient modules optimized for scalable continual adaptation in large vision-language models.
-This makes our method particularly well-suited for settings where full retraining of large experts is computationally prohibitive or data reuse is restricted.